 - James Dyche – Devon fund schools

-- Sophie Downer – Somerset County Council, Somerset fund employers (non-schools), Police Officers and Civilians and Firefighters and Civilians
+- Sophie Downer – Somerset Council, Somerset fund employers (non-schools), Police Officers and Civilians and Firefighters and Civilians

 - Steve Bradford – Somerset fund schools

 - Edward Hipkiss – District, Borough, City, Parish and Town Councils.

 Alternatively, you can call 01392 383000 and ask for the person by name.
 Please note that the team should only be contacted specifically regarding the annual return or interface process and contents.